aheld/aaronheld-blog/content/about.md

  Since then I've watched "the computer" go from my personal force multiplier to an indespensible part of most peoples lives.

  While the tech world was innovating, I moved around the east coast and had a trilogy of childen.
-I am appily married to a [Philly](https://www.visitphilly.com/) girl and made this city my home.
+I am happily married to a [Philly](https://www.visitphilly.com/) girl and made this city my home.